How to use Regex to feed text data to ClickHouse

 clickhouse-client -q "INSERT INTO hits SETTINGS format_regexp = 'Name: (.+?) - Views: (.+?).*', format_regexp_skip_unmatched = 1 FORMAT Regexp" < hits.txt

-Published a year ago in #data about #clickhouse by Denys Golotiuk
+Published 2 years ago in #data about #clickhouse by Denys Golotiuk

 Edit this article on Github